Azure-Samples/MqttApplicationSamples/mqttclients/c/README.md

 - GNU C++ compiler
 - SSL
 - UUID Library (if running a sample that uses correlation IDs - currently this is the Command Samples)
+- [protobuf-c](https://github.com/protobuf-c/protobuf-c) If running a sample that uses protobuf - currently this is the Command Samples

 An example of installing these tools (other than CMake) is shown below: